Gameplex-Software/Cruel-World-Survival-Modpack-VR/README.md

   	~/.minecraft

 # Step: 2
- Copy all the files in this repository into your minecraft folder (Create a backup first or you WILL LOOSE YOUR MINECRAFT DATA)
+ Move all files in your minecraft folder to a safe location where you can replace them later and copy the files in this repository into the folder in their place.

 # Step: 3
- Start the Minecraft launcher and select the profile starting with (VR)
+ Start the Minecraft launcher, it will tell you it is updating (may take up to 1 minute) then select the profile starting with (VR) and hit play.

+ # Step: 4
+ After a possible download that may take up to 5 minutes, your game will launch (if not you may need to launch it one more time).